Changing Career at 50 and Above: An Occupational Guide

-Many of our public speakers not only entertain audiences in retirement developments and social clubs, but simultaneously educate and inform.
+Many of our online hosts not only entertain, but simultaneously educate and inform.

 If it’s more traditional education you’re after, perhaps you could retrain as a teacher or teaching assistant, nurturing the next generation in preparation for their own future careers.